bstrock/playground_finder_api/README.md

 `/api`:  contains the api source code.  uses PostGIS to process spatial queries.

-`/models`: contains SQLAlchemy database table models and FastAPI schemas.
+`/models`: contains SQLAlchemy database table models and FastAPI schemas, along with a useful utility to define and unpack custom PostgreSQL ENUM types.

 `/utils`: